 The real estate market is already showing interest in the station area.
-Elevating Downtown San José to a long envisioned thriving transit anchored core will require implementing Transit Oriented Communities (TOC) principals well before BART arrives.
-The recommended actions in this "Playbook" provide a well-traveled pathway to capitalize on this multi-billion dollar transit investment.
+Elevating Downtown San José to a long envisioned thriving, transit-anchored core requires implementing Transit Oriented Communities (TOC) principles well before BART arrives.
+The recommended actions in this "Playbook" provide a well-traveled, tried-and-true pathway to capitalize on this multi-billion dollar transit investment.

-Getting to the finish line requires a long-term, concerted partnership between the City of San José and VTA to undertake the critical actions, policies, strategies and investments essential to a TOC.
-This includes coordination with the efforts underway at the Diridon Station, more affordable housing, new zoning, funding tools, improved bicycle, pedestrian, and transit connections that ensure a connected downtown.
+Getting to the finish line requires a long-term, concerted partnership between the City of San José and VTA to take critical actions, like new policies, strategies, and investments essential to a TOC.
+This includes more affordable housing and new and improved land use regulations, funding tools, and bicycle, pedestrian, and transit connections that ensure an accessible downtown.

-Collectively the City of San José, VTA and their partners have the chance to transform the Downtown San José Station Area into a 24/7 center where people want to live, work, and play.
-It truly is a once in a lifetime opportunity that has been a long-time in coming.
+Collectively, the City of San José, VTA and their partners have the chance to transform the Downtown San José Station area into a 24/7 center where people want to live, work, and play.
+It truly is once in a generation.
 Let's work together to make sure we live up to it.

-This is an acknowledgement that this is the beginning of a long term partnership between Santa Clara Valley Transportation Authority (VTA) and City of San José to establish a Transit Oriented Community for the Downtown San José Station Area.
+This is an acknowledgement that this is the beginning of a long term partnership between VTA and the City of San José to establish a Transit Oriented Community for the Downtown San José Station area.